Thanks for exploring my page.

 I noticed that my Shetland pony seemed extremely switched-on to the therapy work, and his awareness of 'intention' was more accute than my other horses.
 Pondering this, I wondered if more 'original' breeds of horse, closer to their wild ancestors, would be more sensitive.
 I took this idea to the Exmoor Pony Centre to begin some fairly rudimentary 'experiments' with Exmoor Ponies, just to see, and soon after (early 2019) I took up an employed position there to handle the semi-feral foals, lead treks over the moor and help to run the Visitor Centre.

-The ethos I'm trained in stipulates unconditional respect towards humans and equines and this sits at the very centre of my work.
+My ethos is unconditional respect towards humans and equines and this sits at the very centre of my work.
 When taking clients to free-living herds we absolutely respect that we are visiting them in their own home and do so strictly on their terms.
 I only approach ponies with the permission of their owners, and only on land where I have licence to do so.

 I feel very honoured to be working in partnership with Exmoor National Park Authority, the National Trust (North Devon) and the Exmoor Pony Centre to deliver these experiences.
 I am also a North Devon Biosphere Business Partner.